gadorcc/gadorcc/README.md

 ##  👩‍💻 A bit about me

-I'm a former mechanical engineer who recently fell in love with programming, always proudly geeky though.
-One of the hardest decisions I ever made was choosing between mechanical engineering and computer science. 🤔 As life is not a linear path, now is the time to redeem myself, and I couldn't be more committed to enjoying my software developer career to the fullest.
+I'm a former mechanical engineer who recently fell in love with programming and the endless application of logic problem solving.
+One of the hardest decisions I ever made was choosing between mechanical engineering and computer science. 🤔 As life is not a linear path, and curiosity and learning are a need for me, it is now the time to redeem myself.
+I couldn't be more committed to enjoying my software developer career to the fullest :rocket:.

 ## 💥 Projects